-Part 2:

-Coping with sexual abuse and living well
+Part 2: Coping with sexual abuse and living well

-In this section (Part 1), the focus is on general, day-to-day things you can do for your In Part 2, we will be talking more specifically about some common problems faced by men dealing with child sexual abuse or adult sexual assault.
+In Part 1 the focus was on general, day-to-day things you can do for yourself.
+In Part 2, we will be talking more specifically about some common problems faced by women dealing with child sexual abuse or adult sexual assault.